square-computersetup/square-computersetup.github.io/_pages/win-chrome.md

 Enter just your username (**without the** @squareup.com) and your temporary password and click [Login](#push){: .btn .btn--inverse .btn--small}

+If you have set up Duo previously, skip forward to the send a push section below.

 <a name="push"></a>
 {% include figure url="/assets/images/duo-setup1.jpg" image_path="/assets/images/duo-setup1.jpg" caption="(if you do not see these options, ask for [help](/help))" %}